dart-lang/site-www/src/resources/class-modifiers-for-apis.md

 every instance of that type concretely inherits from it.
 To maintain this, the base restriction is "contagious".
-Every subtype of a type marked `base` -- *direct or indirect* -- must also prevent being implemented too.
+Every subtype of a type marked `base` -- *direct or indirect* -- must also prevent being implemented.
 That means it must be marked `base`
 (or `final` or `sealed`, which we'll get to next).

-Applying `base` to a type requires some care then, because it affects not just what users can do with your class or mixin, but also the affordances *their* subclasses can offer.
+Applying `base` to a type requires some care, then.
+It affects not just what users can do with your class or mixin, but also the affordances *their* subclasses can offer.
 Once you've put `base` on a type, the whole hierarchy under it is prohibited from being implemented.